September 25, 2018

 “In Nicaragua, as in many low-income countries, only a small percentage of deaf people have access to education and language,” Coppola says.
 “Both my research and personal experiences led me to found Manos Unidas, to promote equal access to education and language and to support capacity building and leadership skills among the Deaf Community.”

 Eager to expand efforts to improve deaf education in Nicaragua, Manos Unidas applied for All Children Reading: A Grand Challenge for Development’s Sign On For Literacy prize.
-A winner of the first phase of the competition, Manos Unidas’ Señas de Sentido (Meaningful Signs) project will create an interactive, community-led corpus of Nicaraguan Sign Language (NSL) signs and their relation to Spanish words.
+A winner of the first phase of the competition, Manos Unidas’ Señas y Sonrisas (Signs and Smiles)(Signs and Smiles) project will create an interactive, community-led corpus of Nicaraguan Sign Language (NSL) signs and their relation to Spanish words.
 The project—developed in partnership with a local deaf association—also involves the creation of an app for smartphones and tablets designed to facilitate learning and use of NSL, as well as a literacy outreach program focused on deaf children and families living in rural areas of Nicaragua who do not have access to education.

 “I believe technology has been a game changer for both children and adults in Nicaragua,” Coppola says.
 “For children, there is potential for apps and distance learning to spread Nicaraguan Sign Language materials further, especially in rural communities.
 For adults, the rise of texting and social media has enabled connections among deaf people in Nicaragua, as well as with deaf people in other countries.”